 The Directors have determined that the result before tax and the net assets or liabilities are the most appropriate key performance indicators for an understanding of the development, performance and position of the Company.
-For the year ended 31 March 2019 the Company made a loss before tax of £76,000 (2018: loss of £75,000).
-This has been predominately driven by recording a provision of bad and doubtful debt against an intercompany receivable from a subsidiary of £104,000 (2018: £74,000) due to the uncertainty in recovering this debt.
-Legal and professional fees incurred in connection with winding down the Company's foreign operations as well as exchange rate gains comprise the remainder of the income statement performance for the year.
+For the year ended 31 March 2020 the Company made a profit before tax of £472,000 (2019: loss of £76,000).
+This has been predominately driven by the reversal of an impairment against an intercompany receivable from a subsidiary of £487,000 as it is now expected that the Company will receive this on settlement of the receivable.

-As at 31 March 2019, the Company had net liabilities of £212,902,000 (2018: £212,808,000).
+As at 31 March 2020, the Company had net liabilities of £212,441,000 (2019: £212,902,000).
 This performance is in line with expectations and the Directors have no concerns regarding the performance or position of the Company.